gravitational/teleport/rfd/0098-securing-docker-images.md

 The distroless base image will be pulled and verified prior to constructing the Teleport image, using the `cosign` tool as described [here](https://github.com/GoogleContainerTools/distroless#how-do-i-verify-distroless-images).

-This will allow us to specify a floating tag for the base image (and thus automatically include the latest version of the base image, with any security fixes, etc. included) while still validating the provenance of the base image itself.
+Verifying the image signature will allow us to specify a floating tag for the base image (and thus automatically include the latest version of every package in the base image, with any security fixes, etc. included) while still validating the provenance of the base image itself.

+> **NOTE:** This approach sacrifices repeatability for convenience.
+That is, by
+> always grabbing the latest revision of the image we are at the mercy of the
+> the `distroless` team regarding changes to our base layer.
+>
+> Why choose this over a stable repeatable build?
+Because the `distroless` build
+> system automatically follows updates to the underlying debian packages and
+> automatically rebuilds the base image every time a PR is merged on a package
+> in Debian.
+Following the floating tag means we automatically get upstream
+> security updates.

 It is technically possible for the image to be poisoned post-validation (e.g. in a shared build environment, where a malicious peer could re-tag a malicious